-Audiologists are healthcare professionals who specialize in hearing and balance disorders.
+Audiologists are health care professionals who specialize in hearing and balance disorders.
 They work with patients of all ages.
 They educate their patients on the effects of noise on hearing and fit them with protective hearing devices, hearing aids, and assistive listening devices.
-They also aid in research related to hearing loss, tinnitus, and balance system dysfunction.
+They may also do research related to hearing loss, tinnitus, and balance system dysfunction.

 - Private practices

 - Doctors’ offices, including ear, nose, and throat (ENT) doctors/otolaryngologists